For years I’ve been networking for my band. Everywhere and all the time.

 Everyone attending was involved with producing special events, like weddings or parties.
 This meeting attracted caterers, event planners, wedding coordinators, and event professionals, like photographers, florists, and musicians.

 We all attended to enjoy meeting friends — present colleagues and future clients.
-Our conversations seemed to focus on “What’s new with you?” and “How can we work together”, because the better we know each other, the smoother we collaborate and the better we serve our clients.
+Our conversations seemed to focus on “What’s new and interesting with you?” and “How can we work together”.
+We understand that the better we know each other, the smoother we collaborate and the better we serve our clients.

-So for me, the meeting began earlier.
+So for me, the meeting began days earlier.
 Before I arrived, I prepared myself to think about finding ways to work together with everyone I met.
 As though creating the expectation would make good things happen.

 There’s nothing new here.
 I’m sure we all realize that imagining the goal helps us find whatever we’re looking for.

 Setting the stage so we’ll notice something particular in a normally ambiguous situation.
-For example, it could be seeing a fact that doesn’t otherwise stand out, or finding a hidden opportunity to take some action.
+For example, I could see a fact that doesn’t otherwise stand out, or discover a hidden opportunity to take some action.

 How does this apply to effective networking?
-Simple: Our conversations are more likely to explore mutual benefits when everyone prepares to ask “How can I help you?”, rather than perhaps “How many people can I meet here?” or “How many business cards can I collect here?”.
+Simple: Our conversations are more likely to explore mutual benefits when everyone prepares to ask “How can I help you?”, rather than perhaps imagining “How many people can I meet here?” or “How many business cards can I collect here?”.

-The Magnolia Jazz Band entertains regularly at weddings and parties throughout the San Francisco Bay Area.
+Meanwhile, the Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
 If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.

 How can I help you?
 Call 408-245-9120 or use Robbie@MagnoliaJazz.com.
 Planning a celebration?
 Ask about our availability.